datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 A YODA-compliant data analysis project with DataLad
 ---------------------------------------------------

-Now that we know about the YODA principles and DataLad's Python API, it is time to start working on ``DataLad-101``'s midterm project.
+Now that you know about the YODA principles and DataLad's Python API, it is time to start working on ``DataLad-101``'s midterm project.
-In order to combine the previous sections, this midterm project is a yoda-compliant data analysis project, written in Python, and set up in a DataLad dataset.
+In order to combine the previous sections, this midterm project is a YODA-compliant data analysis project, written in Python, and set up in a DataLad dataset.

 For your submission, you decide to analyse the
 `iris flower data set <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_.
-It is a multivariate data set on 50 samples of each of three species of Iris flowers, with four variables: the length and width of the sepals and petals of the flowers in centimeters.
+It is a multivariate data set on 50 samples of each of three species of Iris flowers (*Setosa*, *Versicolor*, or *Virginica*), with four variables: the length and width of the sepals and petals of the flowers in centimeters.
 It is often used in introductory data science courses for statistical classification techniques in machine learning, and widely available, among many other sources as
 `Github gists <https://gist.github.com/netj/8836201>`_.

-To start your analysis project and comply to the YODA principles, you set up an independent data dataset with your projects raw data.
+To start your analysis project and comply to the YODA principles, you set up an independent data dataset with your project's raw data.
 For this, create a new dataset outside of ``DataLad-101``:

 .. runrecord:: _examples/DL-101-129-101